The Gypsy Jazz/Klezmer/Clown Soundscape of The World of Gilda Sue

 Simon Magus’s Villa 9 Studios provide a few tunes that add an element of the delightfully creepy to Gilda Sue’s decidedly spookier moments.

 What good is a movie without a catchy pop song smack dab in the middle of it?
 No good.
-That’s why we put in a rollickingly little number by Eliot Bronson and the erstwhile pop duo The Brilliant Inventions.
-(Better than Raindrops Keep Falling on my Head!)
+That’s why we put in a rollickingly little number by Eliot Bronson and the erstwhile pop duo The Brilliant Inventions that’s even better than Raindrops Keep Falling on my Head!

 And bouncing over the top of all the shenanigans are a couple of delightfully rollicking circus clown numbers from Swedish composer Hakan Eriksson.